 Rancho California Water District Water Quality

-Rancho California Water District’s (RCWD's) water comes from a variety of natural sources.
+Rancho California Water District’s water comes from a variety of natural sources.
 Our natural sources include precipitation, untreated import water recharge basins, and regional groundwater (aquifers).
-RCWD also purchases treated water from Metropolitan Water District of Southern California.
+Rancho Water also purchases treated water from Metropolitan Water District of Southern California.
 This agency imports water from Northern California and the Colorado River.
-Water delivered to homes and businesses is a blend of well water (50%) and import water (45%).

-The RCWD-managed groundwater basins are estimated to hold over 2 million acre-feet of water.
-The annual safe yield of these basins is approximately 30,000 acre-feet per year, which meets nearly half of RCWD's needs.
+The Rancho Water-managed groundwater basins are estimated to hold over 2 million acre-feet of water.
+The annual safe yield of these basins is approximately 30,000 acre-feet per year, which meets nearly half of the District's needs.
 An acre-foot equals about 326,000 gallons, or enough water to cover an acre of land about the size of a football field, one foot deep.
 An average California household uses between one-half and one acre-foot of water per year for indoor and outdoor use.
 Surface water from Vail Lake and Lake Skinner is used to help replenish our groundwater supplies through recharge operations.

-All aquifers managed by RCWD are located in the Santa Margarita Watershed.
-Oversight of all groundwater production within the Santa Margarita Watershed falls under the continuing jurisdiction of the United States District Court, San Diego and is administered under the auspices of a court appointed water master (the "Santa Margarita Water Master").
+All aquifers managed by Rancho Water are located in the Santa Margarita Watershed.
+Oversight of all groundwater production within the Santa Margarita Watershed falls under the continuing jurisdiction of the United States District Court, San Diego and is administered under the auspices of a court-appointed water master (the "Santa Margarita Water Master").
 Most of the remaining water demands are met with imported water purchased from Metropolitan Water District of Southern California.

 Water Quality Report